5 reasons your pension scheme would be better off in a DB master trust - costs

-Employers with smaller schemes face additional pressures, with an increasing governance burden and tighter regulatory scrutiny diverting attention away from running their businesses.
+Employers face additional pressures, with an increasing governance burden and tighter regulatory scrutiny diverting attention away from running their businesses.

 Sharing the costs

 Through accessing the benefits of scale and sharing costs with other employers, joining a DB master trust can significantly reduce the burden of running a DB pension scheme.

 Cost savings can be realised in two key areas: